InnerSourceCommons/managing-innersource-projects/README.md

-# Managing InnerSource Projects book
+# Managing an InnerSource Program

 ![Managing InnerSource Projects](managing-innersource-projects-cover.jpg)

 This book is intended to bring, from a managerial perspective, the several aspects needed when introducing InnerSource methodologies into enterprises.